alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 ## 3. Deploy smart contracts

-Once you've refined your smart contracts, save them in a subfolder/directory `contracts` within the folder/directory you're using for deployment.
-It's best practice, and Hardhat will specifically look for a `contracts` subdirectory when compiling contracts.
+Once you've finalized your smart contracts, we recommend saving them in a subfolder `contracts` within the folder you're using for deployment.
+Hardhat will specifically look for a `contracts` subdirectory when compiling contracts.

-To the extent you reorganize the `contracts` subdirectories from this repo, be sure to also update the `import` calls in each contract accordingly.
+To the extent you reorganize the `contracts` subdirectories in this repo, be sure to update the `import` calls in each contract accordingly.

 <img width="263" alt="image" src="https://user-images.githubusercontent.com/36116381/149635193-c892afb3-162d-4e68-a667-abdd8006513d.png">

-To execute the commands below on a windows machine, we generally use a [Git Bash](https://git-scm.com/downloads) [terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) in [VS Code](https://code.visualstudio.com/), but there are plenty of other options.
+To execute the commands below on a Windows machine, we generally recommend a [Git Bash](https://git-scm.com/downloads) [terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) in [VS Code](https://code.visualstudio.com/).
+But, there are plenty of other options.

 ### Deploy with Remix IDE (easiest)

 Remix IDE is a web-based development environment designed for Solidity smart contracts.
-You can easily connect web wallets to Remix and deploy contracts without adding private keys to a config file, etc., which also allows for easy deployment from a hardware wallet that's connected through your web wallet (like [Ledger via MetaMask](https://www.ledger.com/academy/security/the-safest-way-to-use-metamask).
-For security purposes, we recommend this approach.
+You can easily connect web wallets to Remix and deploy contracts without needing to add private keys to a config file, which also allows for easy deployment from a hardware wallet (like [Ledger via MetaMask](https://www.ledger.com/academy/security/the-safest-way-to-use-metamask).
+For security purposes, we recommend deploying to the mainnet with a hardward wallet as owner.

+When you open [Remix](https://remix.ethereum.org/), you'll see a sample workspace with some sample smart contracts.

+<img width="956" alt="image" src="https://user-images.githubusercontent.com/36116381/149635085-9c92e8ec-dca8-40f8-89c9-7bd0fd7f0e80.png">

-When you open [Remix](https://remix.ethereum.org/), you'll see a sample workspace with some simple, sample smart contracts.
-While there are a few ways to upload your updated smart contracts, we'll use `-connect to localhost-` via `remixd` from the workspace dropdown menu.
+While Remix offers a few options to upload smart contracts, we'll use `-connect to localhost-` via `remixd` from the workspace dropdown menu.
 Find a detailed tutorial for `remixd` [here](https://remix-ide.readthedocs.io/en/latest/remixd.html), and summarized below.

-<img width="956" alt="image" src="https://user-images.githubusercontent.com/36116381/149635085-9c92e8ec-dca8-40f8-89c9-7bd0fd7f0e80.png">

-#### Install Remixd to connect Remix to your local computer
+#### Install Remixd to connect Remix to your computer

-First, you'll need `npm` and `node`.
-Follow these [steps](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if not already installed.
-On your desktop, we recommend opening the folder containing subfolder `contracts` in an IDE like VS Code.
-(Not strictly required, but it'll make it easier to verify your contracts via Hardhat later.)
+First, you'll need `npm` and `node`; if not already installed, follow these [steps](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Once you've installed `npm` and `node`, install `remixd`.

+On your desktop, we recommend opening the folder that contains subfolder `contracts` in an IDE like VS Code, then running these commands.
+This appraoch isn't strictly required, but it'll make it easier to verify your contracts via Hardhat and edit your smart contracts (for VS Code, you'll want to install an extension for Solidity like this popular [option](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity)).
-Once you've installed `npm` and `node`, install `remixd` via a VS Code terminal like [Git Bash](https://git-scm.com/downloads) or through another command line interface (CLI).

 ```
 npm install -g @remix-project/remixd